drmchris21/HP-35s-Date-Routines/README.md

 Julian Day to Date (RPN and ALGEBRAIC Program)

-lines starting with # are comments, ignore them while entering the programsCrea
+lines starting with # are comments, ignore them while entering the programs